What Does it Mean to Study Bioengineering?

 - Cellular, tissue and genetic engineering, using the anatomy, biochemistry and mechanics of cellular and sub-cellular structures to attack biomedical problems at the microscopic level.

 - Clinical engineering, involving the development and maintenance of computer databases of medical instrumentation and equipment records.
-Clinical engineers often work with physicians to develop instrumentation that applies the latest technology to a specific healthcare system.
+Clinical engineers often work with physicians to apply technology to a specific healthcare system.

 - Medical imaging, which generates an image for physicians that can be used in diagnosis or patient treatment.